ws15code/prob-trans/README.md

-# Probabilistic Transcription of Languages with No Native-Language Transcribers.
+# Probabilistic Transcription of Languages with No Native-Language Transcribers

-Repository containing workshop deliverables
+Repository containing code and deliverables from the workshop